shivani-CI/Kibble-Kitchen/README.md

         AC2 Pagination is implemented is there are many recipes.

-        AC3 Users can filter or search recipes by title or ingredient.

 3. As a site admin I can manage all users, recipes, and comments so that I can ensure the platform runs smoothly and maintain content quality.

         AC1 Admin dashboard accessible through Django's admin interface.